sabtorres/particles/README.md

 - spawn radius

+- support for multiple textures

 # maybe to-dos (these features are lesser priority and may or may not go to the list above)

 - SPIR-V shaders (requires updating to GL 4.6)

 - Bezier curves to determine particle path

+- pre-calculated noise buffers for randomness (will only be done if further optimization is necessary)

 # requirements for building